eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 minikube [-p minikube-$USER] addons enable ingress                 # if -p option is used, with the profile name minikube-$USER
 ```

 You will be fine by just enabling ingress, if you now add a few hostnames into  /etc/hosts.
-You shoul densure that you have access, the /etc/hosts file group entry should be assigend to the group **docker**. check with
+You should ensure that you have access, the /etc/hosts file group entry should be assigned to the group **docker**. check with

 ```bash
 ls -al /etc/hosts                  # Output should be like:  "-rw-r--r-- 1 root docker 414 Jun 16 14:34 /etc/hosts"
 ```

-Alternatively confugire the DNS Service to be enabled for Ingress.
+Alternatively configure the DNS Service to be enabled for Ingress.

 :::note

- Ths requires that you have an DNS on your system running and that you have **root accees** via **sudo**
+ Ths requires that you have an DNS on your system running and that you have **root access** via **sudo**

 :::